islandproblem/islandproblem/framework.md

   - AGIs will be the only systems that can still make competitive leadership decisions about a country or company.

-- If humans reviewing each action of the AGI slows the AGI down, then humans will be required to stop reviewing AGI.
+- If humans reviewing each action of an AGI slows the AGI down, then humans will be required to stop reviewing AGI.

-  - The AGI will create progressively more complex outputs for humans to review and so they will get progressively more incomprehensible.
+  - AGIs will create progressively more complex outputs for humans to review, and so they will get progressively more incomprehensible.

-- If AGI systems can run countries and companies autonomously, then all are required to use autonomous AGI.
+- If AGIs can run countries and companies autonomously, then all are required to use autonomous AGI.

-  - Competitive dynamics will favor the countries and companies that act fastest in utilizing AGI.
+  - Competitive dynamics will favor the countries and companies that act fastest in utilizing these AGIs.

 ### They develop themselves

-- If autonomous AGI is better than humans at developing AGIs that make the numbers go up, then humans will no longer oversee this development.
+- If autonomous AGIs are better than humans at developing AGIs that increase useful metrics, then humans will no longer oversee this development.

-- If autonomous AGI continues to develop on its own, then this development will be driven by natural selection.
+- If autonomous AGIs continue to develop on their own, then this development will be driven by natural selection.

   - Natural selection is the fundamental mechanism driving the development of all discreet systems, which includes biological organisms and artificial intelligence systems.